Skip Global navigation and goto content

 Take Care of Mental Health

-Dealing with multiple disasters is difficult, but taking care of emotional health helps people think clearly and react to urgent needs.
+Dealing with a disaster is difficult, but taking care of your mental health helps people think clearly and react to urgent needs.

 Additional Resources